SeanJM/flatman-client/README.md

 # Create Node
-#### Now you to can create nodes with a simple interface which will be very familiar.
+Now you to can create nodes with a simple interface which will be very familiar.

-#### Thanks to Freezer for some help https://freezer.js.org/minimum-viable-view-library/
+Thanks to Freezer for some help for clearing up the "child" problem https://freezer.js.org/minimum-viable-view-library/

 ### Basic usage
 ```javascript